logzio/logz-docs/_source/logzio_collections/_log-sources/s3-access.md

 ##### Send your logs to an S3 bucket

 Logz.io fetches your S3 access logs from a separate S3 bucket.
-S3 access logs are not enabled S3 by default, so you'll need to set this up.
+By default, S3 access logs are not enabled, so you'll need to set this up.

 For help with this, see [Amazon S3 Server Access Logging](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html) from AWS.

 ##### Add a new S3 bucket using the dedicated Logz.io configuration wizard

-Log into the app to use the dedicated Logz.io [configuration wizard](https://app.logz.io/#/dashboard/send-your-data/log-sources/S3-Access) and add a new S3 bucket.
+{% include log-shipping/app_login.html %}

 <!-- logzio-inject:aws:s3-access -->